Excellence in Health Psychology Research Award

-Robert J. Gatchel, Ph.D., ABPP is awarded the 2011 Outstanding Contribution to Health Psychology (Senior Award) for his cutting edge contributions to health psychology research, practice, and education.
+Robert J. Gatchel, Ph.D., ABPP is awarded the 2011 Excellence in Health Psychology Research Award for his cutting edge contributions to health psychology research, practice, and education.
 He has made seminal research contributions to understanding the etiology, assessment, treatment and prevention of chronic stress and pain behavior, and to clinical health psychology more broadly.
 Along with Dr. Tom Mayer, he introduced the interdisciplinary functional restoration approach to treating chronic pain and disability.
 This approach has been shown to be therapeutically effective in numerous independent clinical studies, and is now widely used, both nationally and internationally, for chronic pain management.
 His evidence-based clinical research has been continuously funded for the past 35 years, and he has received Research Scientist Development Awards as well as a prestigious Senior Scientist Award from NIH.
 He has published over 327 journal articles, 108 book chapters and has authored or edited 23 books, including An Introduction to Health Psychology (with Dr. Andy Baum)- the first non-edited textbook in Health Psychology.

 The interdisciplinary nature of Dr. Gatchel’s research is evidenced by the fact that he has received numerous awards and honors associated with his clinical research from organizations representing many disciplines.
 He has also been a major participant in science and health psychology/pain management education.
 To date, he has trained and mentored 65 Ph.D. graduate students, 6 postdoctoral Fellows, 34 Masters level students, and numerous junior faculty members.
 Many of these have gone onto prestigious careers in academia and pain management.